blib-la/ask-poddy/README.md

 ## Concept

-**Ask Poddy** is designed to demonstrate the integration of OpenAI-compatible APIs with open-source models, utilizing serverless endpoints to reduce costs.
+**Ask Poddy** is designed to demonstrate the integration of serverless OpenAI-compatible APIs with open-source models.
 The application runs locally (but it could also be deployed into the cloud), while the computational heavy lifting is handled by serverless endpoints on [RunPod](https://runpod.io).
 This architecture allows seamless use of existing OpenAI-compatible tools and frameworks without needing to develop custom APIs.

-Here's how the RAG process works in **Ask Poddy**:
+Here's how RAG works in **Ask Poddy**:

 ![Diagram showing how the RAG process works](./assets/20240613_diagram_rag.png)